pointfreeco/swift-dependencies/Sources/Dependencies/Documentation.docc/Articles/DesigningDependencies.md

 Then you are free to make as many conformances of this protocol as you want, such as a `LiveAudioPlayer` that actually interacts with AVFoundation, or a `MockAudioPlayer` that doesn't play any sounds, but does suspend in order to simulate that something is playing.
-You could even have an `UnimplementedAudioPlayer` conformance that invokes `XCTFail` when any method is invoked:
+You could even have an `UnimplementedAudioPlayer` conformance that invokes `reportIssue` when any method is
+invoked:

 ```swift
 struct LiveAudioPlayer: AudioPlayer {